teebs4140/stickman-fishing/README.md

 - [ ] Daily challenges
 - [ ] Rod upgrades in addition to bait
 - [ ] Multiplayer leaderboards
+- [ ] PWA manifest for "Add to Home Screen"
-- [ ] Mobile touch controls optimization
+- [ ] Swipe gestures for navigation

 ## Credits